 Get your valuation check now – enter the reg number and click the "get report" button.

-Where we get the car valuation from:
+Where we get the value of a car from:

 Our used car values are provided exclusively to MotorCheck by Benchmark Automotive, Ireland's foremost authority on valuing used vehicles.
 Insurance companies, financial institutions and the motor trade industry use Benchmark Automotive Valuation Engine to determine the value of used cars for many years.
 We are pleased to include it on your 'Full Check' free of charge.
 NB: Valuations will be provided where available.